gmc-code/PC-microbit-micropython/docs/sound/audio_soundeffects.rst

             .. tab-item:: Q1

-                Modify the code above to so that when the B button is pressed, the start frequency is kept the same while the end frequency is increased in steps.
+                Modify the code above to so that when the B-button is pressed, the start frequency is kept the same while the end frequency is increased in steps.

                 .. code-block:: python